USCIS and CBP to Implement Form I-129 Pilot Program for Canadian L-1 Nonimmigrants

 DHS regulations permit an employer to file an L petition on behalf of a Canadian citizen in conjunction with the Canadian citizen’s application for admission to the United States.
 Petitioners choosing to participate in the joint agency pilot program will be asked to:

-- Submit Form I-129, Petition for a Nonimmigrant Worker, and supporting evidence to the CSC before the Canadian citizen seeks nonimmigrant L-1 admission to the United States through the Blaine POE; and
+- Submit Form I-129, Petition for a Nonimmigrant Worker, or Form I-129S, Nonimmigrant Petition Based on Blanket L Petition, and supporting evidence to the CSC before the Canadian citizen seeks nonimmigrant L-1 admission to the United States through the Blaine POE; and

 A petitioner who chooses not to participate in the Pilot Program may continue to file its L-1 petition on behalf of a Canadian citizen with CBP at the Blaine POE.
 In such a case, CBP will accept the petition but will adjudicate it at the next Class A POE.